Braundo/kubernetes-guide/docs/deployments.md

 ## Rolling Updates
 This same logic allows seamless, zero-downtime updates for your applications.
 Let's say you defined your application to have 5 Pods running and labeled it as being `v1.2`.
 Your team introduces some new features or implements some bug fixes and creates `v1.3` of your application.
 Your next step will be to go in and update your desired state (Deployment spec) from `v1.2` :material-arrow-right: `v1.3`.
 The Deployment controller will then recognize that the actual state (`v1.2`) no longer matches the desired state (`v1.3`) and begin the process of spinning down outdated Pods and spinning up new Pods with the new version.

 Some things to keep in mind for this to work: your application(s) need(s) to maintain loose coupling and maintain backwards and forwards compatability (cloud native application design pattern).
+For upgrades or rollbacks to truly have zero-downtime, forward/backword compatibiloty is a must, as is having clearly defined API specs.

-There are different rolling update strategies you can employ that specify how to handle rollouts/rollbacks, how many can be deploye or spun down at once, etc. For more in-depth information on these strategies, refer to [the official Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#strategy).
+There are different rolling update strategies you can employ that specify how to handle rollouts/rollbacks, how many can be spun up or down at once, etc. For more in-depth information on these strategies, refer to [the official Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#strategy).

 ## Rollbacks
 Rollbacks work in the same manner as rolling updates from above but in reverse.
-Essentially, imagine you had an issue with `v1.3` and need to roll back to `v1.2`.
-It's as simple as updating your Deployment spec and letting the Deployment controller notice this change and begin that reconcilliation process.
+Imagine you had an issue with `v1.3` and need to roll back to `v1.2`.
+It's as simple as updating your Deployment spec and letting the Deployment controller notice this change and begin that reconciliation process.
 Kubernetes let you specify how many revisions (old versions) of your Deployments should be maintained for the purposes of rollbacks.
 In your Deployment spec, this is defined by the `revisionHistoryLimit` block.

-You can view the update history of a deployment by running the following command:
+You can view the update history of a Deployment by running the following command:
 ``` shell
 kubectl rollout history deployment/<deployment-name>
 ```